 Private school administrators may log in through the link below to access additional technical assistance on this topic and to notify the Department of Education of their intent to participate in the state scholarship programs.

-*For students in grades 3 through 10 participating in the Florida Tax Credit Scholarship or the Gardiner Scholarship programs, an eligible private school must annually administer one of the nationally norm-referenced tests identified by the Department of Education or the statewide assessments pursuant to section 1008.22, F.S., and meet other statutory requirements related to the programs.
+*For students in grades 3 through 10 participating in the Florida Tax Credit Scholarship, Family Empowerment Scholarship or the Gardiner Scholarship programs, an eligible private school must annually administer one of the nationally norm-referenced tests identified by the Department of Education or the statewide assessments pursuant to section 1008.22, F.S., and meet other statutory requirements related to the programs.